National Ringette League: NRL complete final standings

 In the 2011–12 season, the NRL entered its eighth season with nineteen teams playing in two conferences.
 The 2011–12 NRL Championship finals were played at the 2012 Canadian Ringette Championships in Burnaby, British Columbia.

-The NRL experienced a new expansion during the 2011–12 season, with the creation of two new teams, the Atlantic Attack (of Moncton in New Brunswick) and Lower Mainland Ringette League (LMRL Thunder of British Columbia).
+The NRL experienced a new expansion during the 2011–12 season, with the creation of two new teams, the Atlantic Attack (of Moncton in New Brunswick) and Lower Mainland Thunder (of British Columbia).

 The 2011–12 regular season began on October 15, 2011, and concluded on March 18, 2012.
 All in all, thirty matches were contested by each of the teams during the regular season.
 Each of the teams only faced teams within their own conference.
 This structure allowed teams to reduce the costs of transport given the size of the Canadian territory covered by the league.
 At the end of the regular season, there is a break of a week when the various individual distinctions are awarded, then a National Ringette League Championship Tournament.
 This is the year the Elite Eight began.